mlatoundji/MeetCopilot/README.md

 ## Prerequisites
 - Node.js (version 14 or higher)
 - Python (optional, for serving the frontend locally)
-- API keys for OpenAI (Whisper) and AssemblyAI
+- API keys for OpenAI (Whisper) and/or AssemblyAI

 ## Installation